SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 Example JSON structure of a managed object accessible through the inventory API endpoints:

-(NOTE: The fragment "c8y_RemoteAccessList" is created by the Cumulocity IoT UI and must not be created by the agent/connector)
+(NOTE: The fragment "c8y_RemoteAccessList" is created by the Cumulocity IoT UI and must not be created by the agent/connector; Please establish a connection once before executing the device certification tool.)

 ```json5
 "c8y_SupportedOperations": [